 Anyone wishing to operate trains on the main rail network must satisfy the relevant legal requirements.
-The principal requirements include:
+The principal requirements include but may not be limited to:

-- holding a train operator's licence or licence exemption see Section 3.2.3 - establishing and maintaining a safety management system that meets the requirement of ROGS and holding the appropriate safety certificates for intended operations. - see Section 3.2.4 - having appropriate insurance see Section 3.2.5 - being party to a track access contract
+holding a train operator's licence or licence exemption - see Section 3.2.3

+- establishing and maintaining a safety management system that meets the requirement of ROGS and holding the appropriate safety certificates for intended operations. - see Section 3.2.4 - having appropriate insurance see Section 3.2.5 - being party to a track access contract

 Compatibility consultation also needs to be completed for all rolling stock operating on the network.
-The rolling stock compatibility guidelines are discussed at Section 3.4.1.
+The rolling stock compatibility quidelines are discussed at Section 3.4.1.